eyalroth/blog-gatsby/src/posts/en/2019/Gatsby Series/Comments/index.md

 In this series of posts I will be examining problems with Gatsby and React, and how to overcome them.
 Among these topics are:
 + Integration of readers comments (covered in this post).
++ Permanent sidebar adjusted for both mobile and desktop screens.
 + Site layout with multi-language and color theme support.
-+ Sidebar with navigation menu.
++ Navigation menu with a moving slider.
 + Tricks with images - dragging and featuring on social media platforms.

 I believe this series should be relevant to anyone developing a website using Gatsby, and perhaps it would be even more relevant to those who are developing a blog or a personal site, as that was my goal when developing this website.